-(6) An order or determination pursuant to subsections (5)(B) or (5)(C)(ii) of this Section shall be made by a local, state, or federal public official, a health authority having jurisdiction, a health care professional, or the employee of the employee or employee's family member.
+(3) An order or determination pursuant to subsections (2)(A) or (2)(B) of this section shall be made by a local, state, or federal public official, a health authority having jurisdiction, a health care provider, or the employer of the employee or employee's family member.
 Such order or determination need not be specific to such employee or family member.